smartadserver/smart-inapp-bidding-ios/Amazon/README.md

 ## Bidder implementation structure

-The _Amazon bidder adapter_ is splitted into two different classes:
+The _Amazon bidder adapter_ is splitted into three different classes:

-- ```SASAmazonBidderAdapter```: this class is a [SASBidderAdapterProtocol](http://documentation.smartadserver.com/displaySDK/ios/API/Protocols/SASBidderAdapterProtocol.html) implementation and must be provided to the _Smart Display SDK_ when loading ads
+- ```SASAmazonBaseBidderAdapter```: this class is a [SASBidderAdapterProtocol](https://documentation.smartadserver.com/displaySDK/ios/API/Protocols/SASBidderAdapterProtocol.html) implementation and must be provided to the _Smart Display SDK_ when loading ads
-- ```SASAmazonBidderConfigManager```: this singleton class must be called once at app startup to configure the Amazon bidder adapter

-To work properly the _Amazon bidder adapter_ must know several information: a **currency**, an **ad markup** and a **matrix of price points**.
-These information are retrieved automatically from an URL using the ```SASAmazonBidderConfigManager``` singleton class.

-To define a configuration, you can use the _Smart Manage interface_ to create an insertion with the _**Amazon Inapp Bidding Configuration**_ template, then retrieve the direct URL of this insertion.

-You can also host the configuration JSON yourself as long it complies to the following specification:

-    {
-      "pricePoints":"<a list of space separated price points>", "creativeTag":"<an HTML creative containing the 4 macros: %%KEYWORD:adWidth%% / %%KEYWORD:adHeight%% / %%KEYWORD:amzn_b%% / %%KEYWORD:amzn_h%%",
-      "currencyCode":"<an ISO 4217 currency>"
-    }
+- ```SASAmazonBannerBidderAdapter```: this class inherits from ```SASAmazonBaseBidderAdapter``` and is the adapter you should use to load an Amazon banner ad in a [SASBannerView](https://documentation.smartadserver.com/displaySDK/ios/API/Classes/SASBannerView.html).
+Its implementation overrides the banner ads related methods of ```SASAmazonBaseBidderAdapter```.
+- ```SASAmazonInterstitialBidderAdapter```: this class inherits from ```SASAmazonBaseBidderAdapter``` and is the adapter you should use to load an Amazon interstitial ad in a [SASInterstitialManager](https://documentation.smartadserver.com/displaySDK/ios/API/Classes/SASInterstitialManager.html).
+Its implementation overrides the interstitial ads related methods of ```SASAmazonBaseBidderAdapter```.

 ## Using the Amazon bidder adapter in your app

-There is three major steps to use the _Amazon bidding adapter_.
+There are two major steps to use a _Amazon bidding adapter_.

-### Configure the adapter

-You must configure the adapter by calling ```configureWithURL:``` on the ```SASAmazonBidderConfigManager``` shared instance as soon as possible: **no in-app bidding ad call will be made until the configuration as been retrieved** _(if the configuration retrieval fails, it will be retried every time an Amazon bidder adapter is instantiated)_.

-The best place to retrieve the configuration is in the ```application:didFinishLaunchingWithOptions:``` method of your application, where you should put:

-    [[SASAmazonBidderConfigManager sharedInstance] configureWithURL:[NSURL URLWithString:@"<the configuration JSON URL>"]];

 ### Request an Amazon ad to create an instance of the Amazon bidder adapter

-Request an Amazon ad using ```DTBAdLoader```, then create an instance of ```SASAmazonBidderAdapter``` using the Amazon ad response when the Amazon call is successful:
+Request an Amazon ad using ```DTBAdLoader```, then:

+For banner ads, create an instance of ```SASAmazonBannerBidderAdapter``` using the Amazon ad response when the Amazon call is successful:

     - (void)onSuccess:(DTBAdResponse *)adResponse {
       if (adResponse != nil) {
+        SASAmazonBannerBidderAdapter *amazonBidderAdapter = [[SASAmazonBannerBidderAdapter alloc] initWithAmazonAdResponse:response];
+      }

+      // proceed to the Smart ad view loading…
+    }

+For interstitial ads, create an instance of ```SASAmazonInterstitialBidderAdapter``` using the Amazon ad response when the Amazon call is successful:

+    - (void)onSuccess:(DTBAdResponse *)adResponse {
+      if (adResponse != nil) {
-        SASAmazonBidderAdapter *amazonBidderAdapter = [[SASAmazonBidderAdapter alloc] initWithAmazonAdResponse:response];
+        SASAmazonInterstitialBidderAdapter *amazonBidderAdapter = [[SASAmazonInterstitialBidderAdapter alloc] initWithAmazonAdResponse:response];
       }

       // proceed to the Smart ad view loading…